d-khan/python/Welcome_letter.md

 <img src="https://github.com/d-khan/python/blob/main/Course%20Canvas%20logo.png" alt="Course Logo" width="200"/>

-> **Note:** If you do not see the course on Canvas, you are either not enrolled or enrolled recently, but the course will appear later on Canvas.
+> **Note:** If you do not see the course on Canvas, it means either you are not enrolled, or you enrolled recently and the course will appear on Canvas shortly.

 ## 3. Where do I go when I am on the course site on Canvas?
-Select the **horizontal lines next to the course name -> Home -> Welcome to the CISC 187 course!** The video explains the course in detail.
+Select the **horizontal lines next to the course name -> Home -> Welcome to the CISC 179 course!** The video explains the course in detail.
 Please take a look at the image below.

 <img src="https://github.com/d-khan/python/blob/main/Course%20homepage.png" alt="drawing" width="600"/>